sdcavallin/play-ball/README.md

 # Play Ball
-With over 21,000 seconds of development time, Play Ball is a modern, cutting-edge, interactive desktop game that immerses players in the exhilarating thrill of competitive bouncing.
+Play Ball is a cutting-edge, interactive desktop game that uses modern multi-layering metrics and technology to immerse players in the exhilarating thrill of competitive bouncing.